ellemouton/website/content/posts/ark-vtxos-and-trees.md

 ## Test test, is this thing on?

 Howzit y’all!
 It’s been a while.
-I’m back at it, but this time with a slightly new topic: Ark.
+I’m stepping away from the Bitcoin and Lightning space for now, and before I go I wanted to write down what I’ve spent the past year or so learning about.
+So: Ark.

 You have probably heard about the Ark protocol by now but you may have many questions about how it works.
 My aim here is to explain the protocol step by step (did someone say diagrams?) so that any questions you may have are answered.
 I’ll run through various examples to help nail down understanding as well.
 I’ll break this up into a few articles: the first one (this one) will cover the why along with explaining the Virtual Transaction Tree and Batch transaction concepts.
 The <a href="../../posts/ark-forfeits-and-connectors" target="_blank" rel="noopener noreferrer">next one</a> covers the forfeit flow, which is how you leave the Ark or keep a VTXO alive.
 The <a href="../../posts/ark-oor-transactions" target="_blank" rel="noopener noreferrer">one after that</a> then dives deeper into Out-of-Round Transactions (a.k.a Ark Transactions) along with Checkpoint transactions.

-## Resources

-The ideas here are not new but instead glean ideas from two main resources that I will refer back to throughout:
+The ideas here are not new but instead glean ideas from the <a href="https://docs.arklabs.xyz/ark.pdf" target="_blank" rel="noopener noreferrer">Ark Labs lite paper</a>, which I will refer back to throughout.

-1. The arkade implementation: <a href="https://github.com/lightninglabs/ark" target="_blank" rel="noopener noreferrer">github.com/lightninglabs/ark</a>
-2. The Ark Labs lite paper: <a href="https://docs.arklabs.xyz/ark.pdf" target="_blank" rel="noopener noreferrer">docs.arklabs.xyz/ark.pdf</a>

 ## The Big Picture